P1rat3L00t/Yamata-no-OrochiC2/README.md

 ## About

-**Yamata-no-OrochiC2** is a proof-of-concept (PoC) research project simulating advanced fileless malware and C2 (Command & Control) techniques for Windows 10/11.
-It leverages "Living Off the Land" tactics, built-in system binaries (LOLBins), and public exploits to demonstrate stealthy attacks without touching disk.
+**Blu3Fir3** is a proof-of-concept (PoC) research project simulating advanced fileless malware and C2 (Command & Control) techniques for Windows 10/11.
+It leverages "Living Off the Land" (LOLBins) and native Windows features for stealthy operation.

 **Primary Objectives:**
 - Enable cybersecurity professionals and students to study fileless malware behavior.